 -

-St Martin-in-the Fields Parish Choir, Trafalgar Square, London The
+Martin-in-the Fields Parish Choir, Trafalgar Square, London

 Choir of St Martin-in-the-Fields is a mixed voluntary choir which performs